 Putting lemons down your disposal is a great way to freshen up the sink.

 While lemons can make your sink smell nice and fresh, they should not be put down your garbage disposal.
 The lemon peel is tough on the blades, and the acid from the juice can cause corrosion of your pipes over time.
-Instead, you should use a solution of white vinegar and baking soda to clear foul odors in your disposal.
+If you need a smelly drain fix, our Dallas team recommends using a solution of white vinegar and baking soda to clear foul odors in your disposal.

 It’s normal for faucets to drip.